Casepin

 George Wesley Huguely V was born September 17, 1987, in Washington, D.C.
 He attended Landon School in Bethesda, Maryland, where he played football and lacrosse, and went on to play midfield for the UVA men's lacrosse team.
 Prior to the events of this case, Huguely had been charged with underage alcohol possession in Florida in 2007 and was arrested for public drunkenness and resisting arrest in 2008, an incident that ended with police using a taser to subdue him; he did not disclose this arrest to UVA despite a requirement to do so.

 Love and Huguely met during their freshman year and dated on and off for more than two years.
-According to the Wikipedia account of the case, the relationship was marked by episodes of aggressive behavior from Huguely, including an incident in 2009 in which he attacked a teammate after hearing the teammate had kissed Love, and threatening text messages and emails Huguely sent to Love before her death.
+The relationship was marked by episodes of aggressive behavior from Huguely, including an incident in 2009 in which he attacked a teammate after hearing the teammate had kissed Love, and threatening text messages and emails Huguely sent to Love before her death.

 The killing and investigation